wpilibsuite/frc-docs/source/docs/software/vision-processing/wpilibpi/installing-the-image-to-your-microsd-card.rst

 Getting the FRC Raspberry PI image
 ----------------------------------

-The image is stored on the GitHub release page for the FRC\ |reg| PI-gen repository: https://github.com/wpilibsuite/WPILibPi/releases.
+The image is stored on the GitHub release page for the WPILibPi repository: https://github.com/wpilibsuite/WPILibPi/releases.

 In addition to the instructions on this page, see the documentation on the GitHub web page (below).